dktr0/Punctual/REFERENCE.md

 abs [graph] -- absolute value of provided graph

+acos [graph] -- area cosine of provided graph

+acosh [graph] -- hyperbolic area cosine of provided graph

+asin [graph] -- area sine of provided graph

+asinh [graph] -- hyperbolic area sine of provided graph

+atan [graph] -- area tangent of provided graph

+atanh [graph] -- hyperbolic area tangent of provided graph

+cbrt [graph] -- cube root of provided graph

+ceil [graph] -- the first whole number above the value of the argument, eg. given 2.3 the return value would be 3.0

+cos [graph] -- cosine of provided graph

+cosh [graph] -- hyperbolic cosine of provided graph

+exp [graph] -- the constant e to the power of provided graph

 floor [graph] -- the first whole number below the value of the argument, eg. given 2.3 the return value would be 2.0

+log [graph] -- the natural logarithm of provided graph

+log2 [graph] -- the base 2 logarithm of provided graph

+log10 [graph] -- the base 10 logarithm of provided graph

+round [graph] -- values in the provided graph are rounded to the nearest whole number

+sign [graph] -- the sign of the provided graph (-1 for negative numbers, 0 for zero, 1 for positive numbers)

+sin' [graph] -- the sine of the provided graph (note: as of Punctual 0.5 this will be called sin, and the function previously known as sin will only be accessible as osc)

+sinh [graph] -- the hyperbolic sine of the provided graph

+sqrt [graph] -- returns the square root of the graph

+tan [graph] -- the tangent of the provided graph

-ceil [graph] -- the first whole number above the value of the argument, eg. given 2.3 the return value would be 3.0
+tanh [graph] -- the hyperbolic tangent of the provided graph

+trunc [graph] -- values in the provided graph are truncated to whole numbers by discarding any decimal components

 fract [graph] - the fractional part of the argument, eg. given 2.3 the return value would be 0.3